rogierspaans/wiremock/README.md

 }
 ```

-will create following structure in gui:
+will create following structure in the gui:

 ![alt folder-image](./images/folder.png)

-In general functions when editing a mapping you can add the metadata structure via "add Folder".
+While editing a mapping you can add the metadata structure for a folde via "general functions" -> "add Folder".

 ### drag-and-drop